 To provide a safe, nurturing & secure environment, where youth can build strategies to improve their reading & writing skills and receive support with homework completion.

-We are currently at capacity for children, but families are encouraged to complete and submit a registration form so that their child is put onto a waiting list.
+We are currently at capacity for children, but families are encouraged to complete and submit a registration form to put your child on our waiting list.

 It is projected that the number of adults with low-literacy skills in Canada will increase from 12.4 million in 2006 to 15 million in 2031. (www.sac-oac.ca)